Paris Tours: the City of Lights

 Day Trips from Paris

 Other than the day trip to the Palace of Versailles, which understandably is on most people’s wish-lists, we will normally recommend you visit places outside of Paris on the way to your next destination.
-This way you won’t waste a lot of time traveling and you will have more time to enjoy each place.
+This way you won’t waste a lot of time traveling and you will have more time to enjoy each place: you will find here some of our recommendations about day trips from Paris.

 For example, Monet’s Garden in Giverny is a lovely place to visit in Normandy, but is best enjoyed outside of the peak tourist hours (first thing in the morning or last thing before closing time).
 If you book a tour that includes Normandy, we will book a stay at a lovely B&B that is within walking distance of Monet’s Garden.